 To make accurate anomaly maps, temporal changes in the Earth's field during the period of the survey must be considered.
 Normal changes during a day, sometimes called diurnal drift, are a few tens of nT, but changes of hundreds or thousands of nT may occur over a few hours during magnetic storms.
-During severe magnetic storms, which occur infrequently, magnetic surveys should not be made.
+During severe magnetic storms magnetic surveys should not be made.
 The correction for diurnal drift can be made by repeating measurements of a base station at frequent intervals.
-The measurements at field stations are then corrected for temporal variations by assuming a linear change of the field between repeat base station readings.
-Continuously recording magnetometers can also be used at fixed base sites to monitor the temporal changes.
-If time is accurately recorded at both the base site and field the location, the field data can be corrected by subtraction of the variations at the base site.
+The measurements at field stations are then corrected for temporal variations by assuming a linear change of the field between repeated base station readings.